multipos-app/pos/README.md

 This project is an Andoid POS application integrated with a cloud based back for reporting, POS data management and control.
 The POS is a mature application having been installed in retail and quick serve environments in the USA and Denmark.

 ## Includes most retail and restaurant features
-- Cash, credit, debit, EBT foodstams, gift card, check
+- Cash, credit, debit, EBT foodstams, gift card, check, split
 - Void item, void sale
 - Discounts, %, fixed amount, mix and match (buy 2, get one free)
 - Item markdown by % or fixed